winggiver/wtm-website/README.md

 ##Hamburg Photos

-Photos from the city of Hamburg were provided by WTH admins and members.
+Photos from the city of Hamburg were provided by WTH leads and members.

-WTH Admin --> Anja Schumann
+WTM Lead Women Techmakers Hamburg --> Anja Schumann

 WTH Member --> Simla K&uuml;&ccedil;&uuml;ksayan